SSWConsulting/SSW.People.Profiles/Betty-Bondoc/Betty-Bondoc.md

 ---

-Betty, an enthusiastic UI/UX Designer at SSW, breathes life into experiences through empathetic design.
-Leveraging her strong communication skills, she immerses herself in users' perspectives to solve complex problems.
-Following a transformative 6-month web development Bootcamp in 2018, she has seamlessly transitioned from a multifaceted creative role in TV and Marketing to a tech enthusiast.
-Since then, she has excelled in diverse roles in UI/UX design, web development, and project management.
-Eager to solidify her tech foundations, Betty pursued a Master's in Information and Communications Technology in Sydney, deepening her love for the field and embracing Australia as her new found home.

-Known for her organisational skills, autonomy, and meticulous attention to detail, Betty excels both in independent work and collaborative environments.
-Her ability to maintain a holistic perspective allows her to contribute effectively to team efforts while upholding her individual work style.
-She specialises in creating designs that strike a harmonious balance between aesthetics and functionality, ensuring they not only look visually appealing but also seamlessly contribute to a positive user experience.
-A standout achievement includes her design of web applications that seamlessly integrate with internal business processes, providing user-friendly experiences for both customers and business owners.
-Betty's digital solutions have notably streamlined company processes, achieving an impressive 50% reduction.
+Betty Bondoc, a passionate UI/UX Designer at SSW, combines creativity with technology to deliver intuitive, user-centered designs.
+Her journey from TV and Marketing to tech began with a transformative web development Bootcamp, followed by a Master’s degree in ICT in Sydney.
+With expertise spanning product design, front-end development, and creative content production, Betty bridges the gap between aesthetics, functionality, and business goals.

+Her designs have consistently driven measurable outcomes, including a standout achievement of reducing process inefficiencies by 50% through thoughtfully crafted web applications.
+Known for her autonomy, organizational skills, and keen attention to detail, she thrives in both independent and collaborative environments.

+Talk to Betty if you want help with:
+- Product Design & Management – From concept to launch, balancing user needs with business goals
+- UI/UX Design – Research, testing, prototyping, and creating seamless user experiences
+- Front-End Development – HTML, CSS, and JavaScript for clean, responsive, and accessible code
+- Graphic Design – Visual identity, marketing materials, and social media assets
+- Videography & Photography – Production, editing, and optimization for digital platforms

-Beyond the tech world, Betty channels her skills into community service as a digital mentor under the Australian government’s “Be Connected” program and as the head of the digital media team at her local church.
-Her impact in these roles underscores her unwavering commitment to human connection.
+Betty is also actively involved in the community, mentoring under the Australian government’s "Be Connected" program and leading the digital media team at her local church.

-In her downtime, Betty loves diving into her creative side—whether she's practicing calligraphy 🖋️, strategizing through board games 🎲, or baking delicious treats 🍰.
-She also has a knack for capturing and editing life's fleeting moments into engaging stories. 📸 Lately, she’s added reformer pilates to her mix, and it’s been a refreshing new challenge that she’s really getting into. 🧘🏻‍♀️
+When she’s not designing, Betty enjoys calligraphy, baking, and board games.
+She also finds balance through reformer Pilates and capturing life’s moments through video and photography.